50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: SUGRA in Cosmology

-{\it Electroweak baryogenesis in SUGRA:} Baryogenesis involves three conditions enunciated by Andre Sakharov, which are the violation of baryon number, the violation of CP, and the departure from thermal equilibrium\cite{Sakharov:1967}.
+{\it {Baryogenesis in SUGRA}:} Baryogenesis involves three conditions enunciated by Andre Sakharov, which are the violation of baryon number, the violation of CP, and the departure from thermal equilibrium\cite{Sakharov:1967}.
 Electroweak phase transitions in the standard model cannot accomplish this, as there is not sufficient CP violation in SM, and the phase transitions are second order.
 In MSSM electroweak baryogenesis is a possibility in a first-order electroweak phase transition but there are stringent constraints due to the Higgs boson mass and the experimental lower limit constraints on the light stop.
 Thus electroweak baryogenesis in MSSM though not ruled out appears less likely as the preferred mechanism for baryogenesis.
-However, there are other avenues for generating baryogenesis in a supersymmetric framework, one of which is the Affleck-Dine mechanism\cite{Affleck:1984fy}.
-Further, baryon asymmetry can naturally arise in SUGRA if the visible sector is coupled to the hidden sector.
+However, there are other avenues for generating baryogenesis in a supersymmetric framework, one of which is the Affleck-Dine mechanism\cite{Affleck:1984fy}. {The current favored mechanism for the baryon asymmetry is via leptogenesis where lepton asymmetry is generated first and then transferred to baryon asymmetry via sphaleron interactions.
+The initial proposal on baryogenesis via leptogenesis was made in reference\cite{FukugitaYanagida1986}, and extensions to SUSY case were given in several later works \cite{Luty1992},\cite{Dine:1995kz}, \cite{CoviRouletVissani1996}, \cite{BuchmullerPlumacher1996}, \cite{Grossman2003}.} Further, baryon asymmetry can naturally arise in SUGRA if the visible sector is coupled to the hidden sector.
 Here, a heavy field in the hidden sector can decay partially into a visible sector field that carries a lepton number and into a hidden sector field that carries an equal and opposite quantum number.
-The lepton number in the visible sector is then converted into a baryon number through sphaleron effects\cite{Feng:2013zda}.
-For a review of electroweak baryogenesis, see \cite{Morrissey2012}.
+The lepton number in the visible sector is then converted into a baryon number through sphaleron effects\cite{Feng:2013wn,Feng:2013zda}.
+For a review of baryogenesis, see \cite{Dine:2003ax}.